 - (a) DIVISION ASSIGNMENT.
 The clerk must docket a removed action in the division that includes the county from which the party removed the action. - (b) STATE COURT DOCKET.
 The removing party must file with the notice of removal a legible copy of each paper docketed in the state court. - (c) PENDING MOTION.
-A motion pending in state court and not refiled within twenty-one days after removal and in compliance with these rules is denied without prejudice.
+A motion pending in state court when the action is removed and not re-filed within twenty one days after removal and in compliance with these rules is denied without prejudice.